Milwaukee VOC Mitigation Specialists

 Unlike radon, which has no immediately identifiable characteristics, many VOCs are noticeable by foul smells or through the allergic or asthmatic reactions they trigger in many individuals.
 While the long-term health effects of VOC exposure are difficult to study, there is compelling evidence linking some VOCs to an increased risk of leukemia and lymphoma.

 Air Quality Enhancement For Milwaukee Homes And Businesses

 Lifetime Radon Solutions provides more than just indoor radon testing and mitigation services, we are also an experienced provider of both residential and commercial VOC mitigation--also referred to as Vapor Intrusion (VI) mitigation.

-Our technicians are trained to determine the extent of your VOC exposure and locate the most likely sources.
-Once we find the source of indoor air pollution, we create a custom sub-slab suction system designed for your building.
-Much like with a radon mitigation system, the VOC mitigation system neutralizes negative pressure in your home and safely vents the harmful gases and compounds outdoors.
-These systems have been shown to reduce indoor VOC levels by 80% to 90%.
-In some installations, particularly those with more porous soil composition, it is possible to achieve a 99% reduction in VOC levels.
+Our technicians are trained to design and create a custom sub-slab suction system to remove radon and/or VOCs from your home or business.
+Our mitigation systems neutralize negative pressure and safely vents the harmful gases and compounds outdoors.
+These systems have been shown to reduce indoor radon and/or VOC levels by 80% to 90%.
+In some installations, particularly those with more porous soil composition, it is possible to achieve a 99% reduction in radon and/or VOC levels.

 Indoor air pollutants and VOCs can be extremely harmful to the health of family members and employees.
 A properly installed VOC mitigation system will make a noticeable difference in health of everyone who enters your home or business.